 The Heart of the City

-Daniel and Joanna S. Rose and the Urban Design Forum invite you to honor Alex Garvin on the publication of The Heart of the City: Creating Vibrant Downtowns for a New Century.
+On May 7, Daniel and Joanna S. Rose and the Urban Design Forum invited guests to honor Alex Garvin on the publication of The Heart of the City: Creating Vibrant Downtowns for a New Century.

 In recent decades, downtowns across the United States have been transformed by new growth and economic activity.
 In his new book, distinguished urban planner Alex Garvin digs into the recent resurgence of cities including Boston, Cincinnati, Philadelphia, and Seattle.
 He offers thoughtful recommendations for civic leaders and elected officials to build thriving downtowns by enhancing the public realm, promoting a dynamic mix of uses including new and rehabilitated residences, and improving mobility.
 Cocktails and canapés will be served, and books will be available to be signed.

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Forum Fellows are welcome to invite one additional guest to attend.
 Tickets to this event are non-transferable.

 Support for the Urban Design Forum ↓

 This program is made possible through the generosity of Daniel and Joanna S. Rose.